ob-pfm/open-banking-demo/README.md

-**pfm-brazil-demo** is a React web app for personal financial management.
+**open-banking-demo** is a React web app for personal financial management.
 It ilustrates the use and the way to integrate the Open Banking SDK and Open Banking Web Components in a web application.